Multi-scale Constraints on Scalar-Field couplings to Matter: The Geodetic and Frame-Dragging Effects: Satellite experiments

 Gravity Probe B (GPB) was a satellite-based experiment designed to test the geodetic and the FD effects.
 This was to be accomplished by measuring very precisely tiny changes in the direction of the spin of four gyroscopes contained in an Earth-orbiting satellite at $650 \rm{km}$.
 Ref.~\cite{Everitt:2011hp} reports that analyses of the data from all four gyroscopes result in a geodetic drift rate of $-6601.8\pm 18.3 \, \rm{mas/yr}$\footnote{$\rm{mas}$ stands for milli-arc-second.} and a FD drift rate of $-37.2 \pm 7.2 \rm{mas/yr}$, in good agreement with the general relativity predictions of $-6606.1 \pm 0.28 \, \rm{mas/yr}$ and $-39.2 \pm 0.19 \, \rm{mas/yr}$, respectively.

-This provided a way to test different theories of gravity such as Yukawa type potentials ~\cite{Capozziello:2014mea}, Horava-Lifshitz gravity~\cite{Radicella:2014jwa} and the first constraints on conformal and disformal interactions ~\cite{Brax:2020vgg}.
+This provided a way to test different theories of gravity such as Yukawa type potentials ~\cite{Capozziello:2014mea}, Horava-Lifshitz gravity~\cite{Radicella:2014jwa}, light scalars or pseudoscalars coupled to leptons and affect the precessional \cite{Poddar:2021ose}. and the first constraints on conformal and disformal interactions ~\cite{Brax:2020vgg}.
 Since the orbital radius of the satellite is $7027.4 \, {\rm km}$, the orbital period is $0.0107 {\rm Hz} = 7\cdot 10^{-19} \, \rm{eV}$.
 The posterior distribution of GPB is presented in Fig~\ref{fig:sat}.
 The complete MCMC yields a fit of